ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 	23--------------5

 	**KSI by Age Group (age of the red light runner)** – Here we got some unexpected results.
 There were counts in outlying age groups.
 For example, there was 1 accident classified in each of the age groups 0-4, 10-14, and over 95.
 These could be due to human (data input) error.
+We also see that the highest number of accidents occur in the 20-24 and 45-49 age groups.

 	AGE GROUP